 Given a prefix $t$ and its original completion $c^+$, we use InstructGPT (davinci-003; \citealt{ouyang2022training}) to generate a set of contradictory completions.
-We designed a specific prompt instructing the model to generate contradictions corresponding to each type of error.
-We only apply each prompt to sentences that are relevant to its error type (determined through simple heuristics, see Appendix \ref{app:rel-err-type} for details).
+We designed a specific prompt instructing the model to generate contradictions corresponding to each type of error.\footnote{App.~\ref{app:prompts} lists the full prompts for each error type.} We only apply each prompt to sentences that are relevant to its error type (determined through simple heuristics, see App.~\ref{app:rel-err-type}).
 The prompts are designed as follows: \begin{itemize} \item Multiple contradiction generation: the model is prompted to generate multiple subsequent contradictions in each sampling operation.
-Therefore, the model creates new completions conditioned on its previous ones.
-In preliminary experiments, we found this sampling practice to improve diversity when compared to multiple independent sampling of completions. \item Edit planning: for each contradiction, the model first explicitly generates the planned edits over the original completion, and then applies those edits by writing the entire \textit{modified} completion (similar to chain-of-thought prompting;~\citealt{wei2022chain}).
-For example, generating the coreference error in Table~\ref{tab:negxamples} is done by first explicitly writing the edits (\textit{``Changes: `his' to `her', `he' to `she' ''}), before generating the contradiction.
-This encourages the model to make minimal edits.
-See full prompts in the appendix. \end{itemize}
+Preliminary experiments showed that this sampling practice improves diversity compared to multiple independent completion sampling. \item Edit planning: for each contradiction, the model first explicitly generates the planned edits over the original completion, and then applies those edits by writing the entire \textit{modified} completion (similar to chain-of-thought prompting;~\citealt{wei2022chain}).
+For instance, the coreference error in Table~\ref{tab:negxamples} is generated by explicitly writing the edits ("Changes: `his' to `her'") and then the contradiction.
+This encourages the model to make minimal edits. \end{itemize}